Aki-hwang/Aki-hwang/README.md

 About me
 -
-I'm a very very focused person, I love technology and learning in general but coding and typing is my passion.
+I'm a very focused person, I love technology and learning in general.

+My background in flash memory circuit design, label-free biosensor, and pharmacy made me adapt rapidly to various fields.

 ✨ Always learning something new